Catterick Camp railway station

-Catterick Camp railway station was a railway station in what is now the Richmondshire district of North Yorkshire, England.
+Catterick Camp railway station was a railway station in North Yorkshire, England.
 It was built as the terminus of the sub branch of the Eryholme-Richmond branch line to serve Catterick Camp, now Catterick Garrison.
-Along with the rest of the stations on the branch it was closed in 1964.
+Along with the rest of the stations on the branch it was closed in 1964, but the line remained open until December 1969.
+The station had one narrow platform, and at the eastern end was a red-brick ticket office which was 18 ft long.
+The original platform was made from wood, but was rebuilt in brick by Italian prisoners of war in 1943.